snl-dakota/dakota/docs/user/usingdakota/inputfile/variables.rst

 inclusion of the uncertainty in the coating thickness is essential to accurately represent the resulting uncertainty in the response of the building.

+Uncertain variables directly support the use of probabilistic uncertainty quantification methods such as sampling, reliability, and stochastic expansion methods.
+They also admit lower and upper distribution bounds (whether explicitly defined, implicitly defined, or inferred), which permits allows their use in methods that rely on a bounded region to define a set of function evaluations (i.e., design of experiments and some parameter study methods).

 .. _`variables:uncertain:auv`: